SeeTheC/Online-Examination/README.md

 # Online-Examination

+*************************************************************************
 It's a standalone software in which teachers can desgin the paper and student can give the exam.

-Framework: Visual Basic 5.0
+Framework: Visual Basic 5.0                             *
-*************************************************************************
-	EXAM TIME                                          *
 *************************************************************************

 Installation: